Therefore there is now no condemnation for those who are in Christ Jesus.

 Further reading: “Acceptance elevates us”

-(c) Who is against us?
+When the Pergamene Christians were facing persecution, Jesus revealed himself as the Lord with a sharp double-edged sword (Rev. 2:12).
+He was saying, “I am greater than those who oppose you.”
 Satan and his minions cannot undo what God has done.
-Nor can your sins diminish your Father’s great grace (Rom.
+Nor can your sins diminish your Father’s grace (Rom.
 5:20).
-Nothing in life or death can separate you from the love of God (Rom.
+Nothing in life or death can separate you from his love (Rom.
 8:39).

 He who did not spare His own Son, but delivered Him over for us all, how will He not also with Him freely give us all things?

 (a) Did not spare His own Son.
 Jesus is the proof that God loves us unconditionally and without any regard for what we have done.
 While we were sinners, Christ died for us (Rom.
 5:8).

 (b) Delivered Him over for us all.
 Jesus is not merely the Jews’ Savior, but the Savior of the whole world (1 John 4:14).
 This announcement was a radical departure from Jewish understanding and came from Jesus himself (John 3:16–17).

 (c) Freely give.
 These two words are based on a Greek word (charizomai) which means to show favor or kindness.
 This word is closely related to the word that means grace (charis).
 All of God’s gifts come to us freely by grace.
 A God who gives us his greatest treasure – his Son – will withhold nothing from us.
 Every spiritual blessing is ours in Christ (Eph.
 1:3).

 (d) All things.
 Paul’s letter to the Romans could be called the Christmas Epistle because it’s full of gifts.
 In this letter we learn that righteousness is a gift (Rom.
 5:17), eternal life is a gift (Rom.
 6:23, 8:11), and God’s favor is a gift (Rom.
 5:16).
 Everything you will ever need your Father generously provides.